isokissa/kapsula/README.md

 Kapsula
 =======

-Once upon a time, I was programming games in machine language for Sinclair ZX81.
+Once upon a time, at some point I started being very enthusiastic about computers and programming.
+I was programming games in machine language for Sinclair ZX81.
 One of my games won a 3rd prize in the competition for "Best program", organized by a magazine for popular science.
 The game was written for ZX81 with 1KB RAM.